moderncampus/cms-examples/example-code-blogs/c#/readme.md

-***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***
+***The included source code, service and information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for advanced users and may not be compatible with all implementations of Omni CMS.***

 #Blog Notes

 ##Outline
 A blog consists of three main parts, listing pages/assets, post files, and scripts.
-The blog listing page is a PCF which OU Campus outputs as an ASPX page with function calls to internal scripts, based on page parameters.
+The blog listing page is a PCF which Omni CMS outputs as an ASPX page with function calls to internal scripts, based on page parameters.
 See [Blog Listing Template](#listing) below for specific page params.
-OU Campus holds each post as a PCF, XSL outputs two types of files, content (HTML) and data (XML).
+Omni CMS holds each post as a PCF, XSL outputs two types of files, content (HTML) and data (XML).
 This data is taken upon page creation (ou-blog-post.tcf) and manually input via page properties and multi-edit.
 Scripts are XSL and C#.
 XSL handles the XML output (.blog extension) and to a lesser extent the HTML - it's mostly just boring content.
 Blog Assets are handled with a template-match, see [Assets](#assets) for more detail.
 C# is used for server side query string based pagination, splitting up the full list.
 C# does the grunt work by crawling a given directory structure for XML post files, and displaying content with a bunch of different functions, more below.